-Whether you are about to join Medicare or you’re firmly in all or just a portion of it, the Land of Lincoln has plenty of information available about its supplemental plans and also about Original Medicare.
+Whether you’re about to join Medicare or firmly in all or just a portion, the Land of Lincoln has plenty of information about its supplemental plans and Original Medicare.

 Illinois Medicare Insurance

-- A little more than 1,400,000 Illinoisans can proudly report that they are enrolled in both Part A & B of Medicare.
+- More than 1,400,000 Illinoisans can proudly report enrollment in Part A & B of Medicare.

 - Just over 1,200,000 of those receive Medicare by aging in.